-The persisted timer information is replicated within the whole cluster in multiple copies.
+The persisted timer information is replicated within the whole data grid in multiple copies.
 That means even more resilience and flexibility in production compared to a store backed by a relational database.
 On the other hand, it also means that the timers are persisted only while some members of the cluster are up and running.
-This is highly desirable in modern resilient systems and can easily be ensured with multiple cluster members.
-Payara Micro makes it easy to provision a huge cluster and scale it dynamically!
+This is highly desirable in modern resilient systems and can easily be ensured with multiple data grid members.
+Payara Micro makes it easy to provision a huge cluster of instances in the same data grid and scale it dynamically!
 We encourage you to take advantage of it as much as possible to make your architecture more robust and resilient to failures.

 In order to make use of a persistent timer in Payara Micro, an application must declare a timer to be persistent, as defined by the EJB specification.
 This is actually the default, unless timers are specified as non-persistent.
-One more thing to do is to specify a name for your Payara Micro instances and you’re ready to go!
+One more thing to do is to specify a name for your Payara Micro instances when you run them and you’re ready to go!

 How to define persistent timers